mkosir/typescript-style-guide/README.md

 Since "consistency is the key" majority of rules is enforced by automated tooling as ESLint, TypeScript, Prettier, etc.
 Still certain design and architectural decisions must be followed which are covered with described conventions bellow.

-Guidelines assume, but are not limited to tech stack:
+Guidelines assume, but are not limited to tech stack using TypeScript programming language with React library.

-- TypeScript
-- React
-- Monorepo usage (optional)

 ## TLDR